Impact investor and social entrepreneur; Co-Founder, Noôdome

 In the late 1990s and early 2000s, Ruben was part of a group that initiated a public discussion of the future of Russia and Armenia.
 Together with other professional managers, in 1999 he founded the “Club 2015” in Moscow, and in 2002, together with the American inventor, entrepreneur and philanthropist of Armenian origin Noubar Afeyan and other partners, he launched the “Armenia-2020” project.
 Many of today’s development projects initiated by Ruben and his partners are a direct result of these two initiatives.

-Ruben has received many awards, both in Russia and on the international stage, for his entrepreneurial and philanthropic activities.
+Ruben has received many awards on the international stage for his entrepreneurial and philanthropic activities.
 Among them are the AIB Presidential Award for contributions to education and the Common Ground Awards, which is awarded by the international nonprofit organization Search for Common Ground to honor outstanding accomplishments in conflict resolution, negotiation, community building, and peace building.
 In 2001, Fortune magazine included him in the list of “25 rising stars of the new generation,” and the World Economic Forum named him one of the “100 global leaders of tomorrow.”
 Ruben is a holder of the orders of St. Gregory the Illuminator (the highest award of the Armenian Apostolic Church) and St. Mesrop Mashtots, awarded to him in recognition of many contributions to defending Armenia’s national interests and extensive and productive work for the country’s benefit.